papum20/misc__notes__AllMyProgrammNotes/web/html/basics.md

 <html>	:	main: all elements should be in it
 <link>		:	link document to other sources
 		href=”link”	:
+		href="javascript:CODE" : tell to interpret CODE as js
 rel=”...”	: relationship
 		rel=”stylesheet”	: <style>
 <main> 	:	(html5) for readability